uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

    ```shell
    ibmcloud fn rule get tutorial-write-rule-01
    ```
-ibmcloud fn rule  get tutorial-write-rule-01

 <h4>Task 13) Produce messages with the standalone sample application in a separate command line window</h4>

-Open an additional command line window and run the standalone sample application to produce messages as outlined in task 8)
+Open an separate command line window and run the standalone sample application to produce messages as outlined in task 8)

 Produce messages
 ![Cloud_Functions produce]( readme-images/cloud-functions-produce.png)